JinfenLi/multi_emotion_recognition/README.md

 ### 1. Build dataset
 The commands below are used to build pre-processed datasets, saved as pickle files.
 The model architecture is specified so that we can use the correct tokenizer for pre-processing.
+Remember to put a xxx.yaml file in the configs/dataset folder for the dataset you want to build.
 ```
 python scripts/build_dataset.py --data_dir data \
     --dataset se_english --arch bert-base-uncased --split train